For many, the right education begins with a Catholic college.

 Although we have reviewed a few other Catholic schools in other hidden gem lists, in an effort to showcase the widest variety of hidden gem schools, we are only looking at universities not yet listed in one of our other hidden gem articles.

-Without further ado, here are College Gazette’s picks for the top 10 hidden gem Catholic Colleges in the US.
+Without further ado, here are College Gazette’s picks for 10 of the top hidden gem Catholic Colleges in the US.

 Our list starts off with the only Jesuit university in the entire Western Rocky Mountain Region, Regis University.